 Authorized check signers should be limited.
+The pastor/administrator must be a signer on all Parish and School bank accounts.
+A second person, preferably a neighboring priest or dean must be a signer on all bank accounts.
 The diocesan entity financial personnel should never be a signer on bank accounts.
 For auxiliary organizations the pastor/administrator should always be a signer on the account along with the organization's president or treasurer.
 Checks in excess of a certain dollar amount (e.g., \$2,500) should require the signature of two responsible individuals.
 Facsimile signatures should be prohibited unless controlled by a check-signing machine with a numerical sequence counter.
 No signature stamps should be allowed.

 Bank statements should be reconciled to the accounting records each month in a timely manner.
 This includes all diocesan entity accounts, including auxiliary accounts and investment accounts.
 This is essential to determine if any unauthorized checks were issued or receipts stolen.
 The statement should be reconciled by someone other than the check signer(s).
-The individual responsible for reconciling the account should receive the bank statement unopened.
+Bank statements should be opened by the pastor or administrator.
+They are to be reviewed and initialed and passed on to the bookkeeper for reconciliation who will then have the statement reviewed and initialed by a finance council member.
 The actual reconciliation should be compared with the financial statements by a separate responsible individual (e.g., finance council member) on a monthly basis.
 This is particularly important when bank statements are downloaded from the bank's website.